 - Plants that are not listed as “low” or “very low” water use in the WUCOLS database or in the plant library at www.trivalleywaterwise.com

 - Artificial turf or projects that don’t include plants

-- Non-biodegradable weed block materials
+- Non-permeable weed block materials

 - Front yard projects where there is less than 100 square feet of lawn converted